sfumsu/sfumsu.github.io/README.md

 ---

-For any questions, feel free to reach out via the contact information on the website or submit an issue on GitHub.
+For any questions, feel free to reach out via email at math-pres@sfu.ca or join our discord [here](https://discord.gg/UEDGEfpSCS) and ask in the #general channel there!